 Copyright © Nucleus Medical Media, Inc.

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.
-Tests may include: Manometry—A tube is inserted down the throat to test the pressure in the esophagus and the stomach when swallowing.Esophagram—X-rays are taken of the esophagus while you swallow barium (a thick liquid that lights up on x-rays).Upper gastrointestinal endoscopy (esophagoscopy)—The esophagus is viewed directly through a fiberoptic tube to look for other causes of the symptoms.
+Tests may include: Manometry—A tube is inserted down the throat to test the pressure in the esophagus and the stomach when swallowing.Upper GI series—X-rays are taken with contrast material (also called a barium swallow).Upper GI endoscopy—The esophagus is viewed directly through a fiberoptic tube to look for other causes of the symptoms.

 The goal of treatment is to make it easier for the LES to open.
 Treatment may include: